The Complete Guide to the Best Chinese Translators in 2023

 - 6. Best Word Translator: Pleco

-- 7. Best Single-Character Translator: MDBG Chinese
+- 7. Best Single-character Translator: MDBG Chinese

-- 8. Best Picture Translator: Papago
+- 8. Best AI Translator: Papago

 - 9. Best Voice Translator: iTranslate

-- 10. Best Chinese to English Translator: Baidu Translate
+- 10. Best Chinese-to-English Translator: Baidu Translate

 - 11. Best Real-time Voice Translator: Skype Translator

-- 12. Best Customizable Translator: SayHi Translate
+- 12. Best User-friendly Pinyin Translator: Easy Pronunciation

 - Tips for Using the Best Chinese Translators